Troop 1396

 Personal Growth

-Boys grow as they participate in community service projects and do Good Turns for others.
-Frequent personal conferences with his Scoutmaster, service projects, camping, and leadership opportunities help each Boy Scout in his growth toward Scouting's aims.
+Scouts grow as they participate in community service projects and do Good Turns for others.
+Frequent personal conferences with his Scoutmaster, service projects, camping, and leadership opportunities help each Scout in their growth toward Scouting's aims.

 Leadership Development

-The Boy Scout program encourages boys to learn and practice leadership skills.
-Every Boy Scout has the opportunity to participate in both shared and total leadership situations.
-Understanding the concepts of leadership helps a boy accept the leadership role of others and guides him toward the citizenship aim of Scouting.
+The Scouts BSA program encourages youth to learn and practice leadership skills.
+Every Scout has the opportunity to participate in both shared and total leadership situations.
+Understanding the concepts of leadership helps a Scout accept the leadership role of others and guides them toward the citizenship aim of Scouting.

 Uniform

-The uniform makes the Boy Scout troop visible as a force for good and creates a positive youth image in the community.
-The uniform signifies Boy Scouting unity while allowing each boy to show his achievement.
+The uniform makes the Scout troop visible as a force for good and creates a positive youth image in the community.
+The uniform signifies Scouting unity while allowing each Scout to show their achievement.

 Troop Organization